Savoie-Research-Group/yarp/README.md

-# Transition Metal version of Classy-YARP
+# Transition Metal version of Classy-YARP (Work in progress)
 * Currently running tests and adding functions needed
 ## Action Items:
   * fix separate-mol and the further crest calculation in main_dft.py